CrowdStrike/glide-core/.changeset/twelve-bobcats-wave.md

 - Icon Button
   - Increased the border-radius.
 - Input
-  - Increased the prefix icon-to-value padding.
+  - Increased the spacing between the prefix icon and the input field.
-  - Adjusted the vertical label height.
 - Menu
-  - Buttons and Links are now 28px tall.
+  - Buttons and Links now have a height of 28px.
   - Reduced the icon-to-label padding.
 - Modal
-  - Reduced the padding and removed the explicit line-height.
+  - Reduced the horizontal and vertical padding.
   - Reduced the gap between header action items.
 - Popover
   - Reduced the padding.
 - Radio Group
-  - Reduced the padding between elements.
+  - Reduced the horizontal spacing between Radio Group Radio's buttons and their labels.
   - Matched the disabled label color to the border color.
   - Updated the invalid state to use an outline instead of border, removing the layout shift.
   - Reduced the border-radius when invalid.
-- Split Button
+- Split Button Primary Button
-  - Reduced the icon-to-label padding.
+  - Reduced the spacing between Split Button Primary Button's icon and label.
-  - Removed the explicit line-height.
 - Tab Group
   - The selected tab now displays in bold.
 - Textarea